RouHim/beammp-container-image/README.md

 MAP             | What the server map is                                                                        | /levels/gridmap_v2/info.json
 NAME            | What your server is called.
 This shows up in the Server Browser                               | BeamMP New Server
 DESC            | What shows under the name when you click on the server                                        | BeamMP Default Description

-A new AUTH_KEY can be claimed on their [discord server](https://beammp.com/k/dashboard).
-The key creation is done by using a discord plugin and requires not much effort.
-Each key is IP-bound so there can be only one key per IP.
+PORT            | Has to be the same as the host-port that the container is running on

+A new AUTH_KEY can be claimed on [this site](https://beammp.com/k/dashboard), you will need a [Discord](https://discord.com) account for this.
+Note that the IP entered there does *not* matter, despite what the site claims.
+For more information refer to [this wiki page](https://wiki.beammp.com/en/home/server-installation#h-2-obtaining-an-authentication-key).

 ## Game mods